This article may contain affiliate/compensated links. For full information, please see our full disclosure.

 There isn’t much point listing obvious destinations when you are likely to be visiting them anyway!

 Instead, I have listed five lesser-known places to visit in the UK.
-These are all places you should definitely include on your trip to the UK.
+These are all places you should include on your trip to the UK.

 Belfast is one of the most interesting cities to visit in the UK.